AdobeDocs/marketo-measure.en/help/marketo-measure-data-warehouse/data-warehouse-schema/connecting-to-the-snowflake-data-warehouse.md

 Once the share has been created for the account id provided, you must complete the [setup steps](https://docs.snowflake.com/en/user-guide/data-share-consumers.html){target="_blank"} within your Snowflake instance in order to access the data.

+>[!NOTE]
+>
-Please note, you can choose any database name you want.
+>You can choose any database name you want.
 You can assign the privileges to any rule you choose, so long as it exists in your Snowflake instance.

 * Use the Account Admin role